murffious/git-master-1/tests.md

+### Why write tests it feels lame!
+Tests are programs that automatically check the validity of your programs.
+Manual testing(logging, clicking) is useful in certain cases, but that it simply doesn't scale.
+Writing a bunch of tests for your code eliminates certain problems of scalability and it becomes clear as you do it.

+Catch errors!
+Two types of errors :

+Bugs, or code that "works incorrectly"; and
+Instances of Error objects are thrown when runtime errors occur.
+Errors, sometimes called exceptions, caused by code that fails due to unhandled exceptional circumstances.

+### Types of tests in Javascript Stack
 Unit tests: A single piece of code (usually an object or a function) is tested, isolated from other pieces Integration tests: Multiple pieces are tested together, for example testing database access code against a test database Acceptance tests (also called Functional tests): Automatic testing of the entire application, for example using a tool like Selenium to automatically run a browser.